RSPt-tutorials/day1-basics/README.md

 #### Manual
 the manual of RSPt is stored in the `documentation/manual/` folder in RSPt's repository.
-To obtain the manual in pdf format one needs to type:
+To obtain the manual in pdf format one needs to go to that directory and type:
 ````
 latex manual.tex
 ````